auth0/auth0-guardian.js/README.md

 authenticated; push enrollment doesn't trigger it and you should start the normal auth flow instead after enrollment.
-If there is an active enrollment in the current transaction, `auth-response` is guaranted to be triggered after `enrollment-complete`.
+If there is an active enrollment in the current transaction, `auth-response` is guaranteed to be triggered after `enrollment-complete`.

 ```js
 transaction.on('auth-response', function({ accepted, recoveryCode, signature }) {